 –

-The finishing is minimal, featuring white-wash, white oak hardwood flooring throughout, and balanced with a curated palette of whites, including walls, millwork, counters, hardware, and fixtures.
-This reduced palette marries carefully with the preservation of the home’s original and valued features, including its tongue & groove cedar ceiling and unique structural system, all of which were carefully maintained, restored, and refinished.
+The finishing is minimal, featuring white-washed white oak hardwood flooring throughout, balanced by a curated palette of whites for walls, millwork, counters, hardware, and fixtures.
+This reduced palette complements the preservation of the home’s original and valued features, including its tongue-and-groove cedar ceiling and unique structural system, all of which were maintained, restored, and refinished.
 In the main living space, a large expanse of glazing (the largest pane measures 1.90m x 5.95m) replaces a series of non-original windows to capture the expansive views beyond.